lmweber/scDiff_comparisons/README.md

-# scDiff_example
+# scDiff_comparisons

-Examples demonstrating `scDiff` (developed by Simone Tiberi) for differential testing, using CyTOF datasets from `HDCytoData` package.
+Scripts for comparisons between `scDiff` (developed by Simone Tiberi) and `diffcyt` for differential testing, using CyTOF datasets from `HDCytoData` package.

 Work in progress.